-- Credit card (VISA, MasterCard, Discover, American Express and more)
+- Credit card (VISA, MasterCard, Discover, American Express, and more)

 This means there is no completely anonymous way to pay, such as with Bitcoin.
 On the plus side, there are country-specific payment options, such as iDeal in The Netherlands.

 Avast SecureLine’s customer service is only available in English and not accessible when you’ve got a free account.
-You might be able to find an answer to your questions in the Avast SecureLine knowledge database, but if you really run into trouble, you’ll need a paid account in order to get help.
+You might be able to find an answer to your questions in the Avast SecureLine knowledge database, but if you really run into trouble, you’ll need a paid account to get help.